 The Orchard at Altapass is right nearby and a very popular stop along the Blue Ridge Parkway.
 It’s one of the best places offering U-pick apples in the area, along with a general store for locally made goodies, some spectacular nature trails around the farm, and a captivating butterfly house.

 If you’re hoping to drink your fall fruits, head to the quaint Little Switzerland Orchard and Winery for creative apple ciders that are insanely delicious.

-The town has a laid back and simple feel with a charming vintage twist.
-There’s plenty of bluegrass music and moonshine to enjoy in the seasonal spirit.
+The town has a laid back and simple feel with a charming vintage twist that comes alive during autumn.
+During the season, there’s plenty of bluegrass music and moonshine to enjoy in the seasonal spirit.